Retaliation in the Workplace - Austin

 The law does not prohibit all forms of retaliation.
 For example, the law may not protect an employee who complains about a manager violating company policy alone.
 Unless, the policy violation is related to discrimination race, religion, age, disability, national origin, pregnancy, or other forms of unlawful discrimination, the complaining employee is likely not protected.

-The Supreme Court of the United States recently considered the standard of proof that plaintiff must meet in bringing a claim for retaliation in the workplace.
+The Supreme Court of the United States recently ruled on the standard of proof a plaintiff must meet in bringing a claim for retaliation in the workplace.
 In University of Texas Southwestern Medical Center v.
 Nassar, the Court held that a plaintiff must prove that retaliation was the but-for cause of negative employment action.
 However, an employee may still bring a claim against an employer for retaliation, even if the employee's discrimination claim lacks merit.
 Thus, there has been an increase in retaliation claims brought by employees.

 Because standards of proof are often complicated in claims for discrimination and retaliation, you may wish to contact an Austin employment lawyer to better understand your rights.
 If you would like to schedule a consultation with an employment discrimination lawyer in our firm, contact our Austin office today.Complaining About Unlawful Pay Practices, Unpaid Wages, and Overtime Violations